metamoof/digitalgarden/src/site/notes/Logistics/Electronic Bills of Lading.md

 A bill of lading can also be used to settle disputes or prove that the goods were delivered in good condition.
 It can also be used as collateral for a loan or to transfer ownership of the goods.
 Sometimes, customs officials might also need to see the bill of lading in order to clear the goods for import or export.

+In many jurisdictions, a bill of lading may be considered a negotiable instrument, which means that it can be transferred from one party to another by endorsement and delivery.
+For those of you who remember cheques, this is similar to how a cheque that has not been crossed can be transferred from one party to another.

+Documents of title are often used by importers and banks to help finance international shipments.
+For example, an importer might borrow money from a bank to pay for the goods they are importing.
+The bank might ask for the bill of lading as collateral for the loan, which means that the bank can take ownership of the bill of lading if the importer doesn't repay the loan.
+The importer can then use the loan to pay the shipper for the goods.
+Once the goods have been shipped and the bill of lading has been issued, the importer can endorse the bill of lading to the bank, transferring ownership of the document to the bank as collateral for the loan.
+The bank will hold onto the bill of lading until the loan is repaid.

 3. Traditional paper-based bills of lading
 4. Electronic bills of lading
 5. Benefits of electronic bills of lading